tern-tools/tern/README.md

 ```

 ## SPDX tag-value Format<a name="report-spdxtagvalue">
 [SPDX](https://spdx.org/) is a format developed by the Linux Foundation to provide a standard way of reporting license information.
+The National Telecommunications and Information Administration (NTIA) [recognizes SPDX](https://www.ntia.gov/files/ntia/publications/sbom_options_and_decision_points_20210427-1.pdf) as one of three valid SBoM formats that satisfies the minimum viable requirements for an SBoM in accordance with President Biden's [Executive Order on Improving the Nation's Cybersecurity](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/).

 Many compliance tools are compatible with SPDX.
 Tern follows the [SPDX specifications](https://spdx.org/specifications).
 The tag-value format is most compatible with the toolkit the organization provides.
 There are conversion tools available [here](https://github.com/spdx/tools) (some still in development).
 You can read an overview of the SPDX tag-value specification [here](./docs/spdx-tag-value-overview) and about how Tern maps its properties to the keys mandated by the spec [here](./docs/spdx-tag-value-mapping.md).
 ```
 $ tern report -f spdxtagvalue -i golang:1.12-alpine -o spdx.txt
 ```